-When a student is placed on academic probation following the fall semester or SCALE Period 5 and 6 they are generally not permitted to participate in competitions during the subsequent spring semester or SCALE Periods.
-However, if the co-directors determine that significant preparation has already begun, the Dean of Students (in consultation with the codirectors) has the discretion to allow the student to compete if the student wishes to compete.
-If the team advances to the national competition, the Dean of Students (in consultation with the codirectors) has the discretion to allow the student to compete if the student.
+When a student is placed on academic probation following the fall semester or SCALE Periods 5 and 6, they are generally not permitted to participate in competitions during the subsequent spring semester or SCALE Periods.
+However, if the co-directors determine that significant preparation has already begun, the Associate Dean for Student Services (in consultation with the co-directors) has the discretion to allow the student to compete if the student wishes to compete.
+If the team advances to the national competition, the Associate Dean for Student Services (in consultation with the co-directors) has the discretion to allow the student to compete if the student wishes to compete.
+If the team advances to the national competition, the Associate Dean for Student Services (in consultation with the co-directors) has the discretion to allow the student to compete.